erpnext/foundation/foundation/www/docs/user/manual/en/customize-erpnext/articles/table-multiselect.md

 <img alt="Field with type Table MultiSelect" class="screenshot" src="{{docs_base_url}}/assets/img/articles/multi-select-field.png">

-You can remove any selected value by clicking on the cross sign next to selected value or by placing the cursor to pressing Backspace
+You can remove any selected value by clicking on the cross sign next to selected value or by placing the cursor next to the value and pressing Backspace.

+This field allows one value to be selected only once.

 {next}